branogarbo/golcli/README.md

   -h, --help               help for golcli
-  -i, --interval int       The number of milliseconds between frames (default 50) -l, --live-char string   The character(s) that represent a live cell (default "██") -x, --pattern-x int      The initial x offset of the initial pattern (default 12) -y, --pattern-y int      The initial y offset of the initial pattern (default 8) -W, --width int          The width of the frames (default 40)
+  -i, --interval int       The number of milliseconds between frames (default 50) -l, --live-char string   The character(s) that represent a live cell (default "██") -x, --pattern-x int      The x offset of the initial pattern (default 12) -y, --pattern-y int      The y offset of the initial pattern (default 8) -W, --width int          The width of the frames (default 40)
 ```